-File Form 1041-QFT by April 15, 2014.
-The due date for a composite return is also April 15, 2014, even if the return includes QFTs that terminated during the year.
+File Form 1041-QFT by April 18, 2023.
+The due date for a composite return is also April 18, 2023, even if the return includes QFTs that terminated during the year.
 If you are filing for a short year, file Form 1041-QFT by the 15th day of the 4th month following the close of the short year.
 If the due date falls on a Saturday, Sunday, or a legal holiday, file by the next business day.

-Private Delivery Services
+Private Delivery Services (PDSs)

-You can use certain private delivery services designated by the IRS to meet the "timely mailing as timely filing/paying" rules for tax returns and payments.
-These private delivery services include only the following.
+You can use certain PDSs designated by the IRS to meet the "timely mailing as timely filing" rule for tax returns.
+Go to www.irs.gov/PDS for the current list of designated services.